-Defending Burglary Charges in Chicago
+Defending Burglary Charges in Illinois

 When you are charged with a crime in Chicago you have the right to defend yourself by asserting any argument that can help to explain or excuse your alleged behavior.
 When these arguments are successful the prosecution will have a more difficult time proving that you are guilty beyond a reasonable doubt.
 We will use this as leverage to negotiate a reduction or dismissal of the charges in your case.
 Defenses that may be helpful in your Chicago burglary case include:

 - You had permission to enter the property;